Psylicium/Wishably/README.md

 ## Requirements

-All you need is a webhost which supports PHP, and access to an MySQL database.
+All you need is a webhost which supports PHP 7.0, and access to a MySQL database.

 ## Installation